 Considerations for health systems and care providers:

-Establish collaborative partnerships with nonprofit organizations and local health departments to find innovative ways to fund efforts—such as pilot programs—targeted at expanding access to virtual support groups and other recovery tools that complement MOUD/MAT
+Establish collaborative partnerships with nonprofit organisations and local health departments to find innovative ways to fund efforts—such as pilot programmes—targeted at expanding access to virtual support groups and other recovery tools that complement MOUD/MAT

 An explosion of data-sharing technologies, new analytical tools, and unconventional partnerships can unlock better population and personal health management.

 Advancements in technology and new data continue to radically change the future of health.
-5G networks are redefining sharing of health care data by enabling large sets of data to be shared through virtual health platforms in real time and transforming the ways we use health records, diagnostics, telemedicine, and more.27 Data-sharing partnerships between public and private sector organizations have also transformed the landscape for COVID-19 situational awareness and research.
-For instance, Amazon Web Services recently made its data lake available to the public, allowing users to quickly access data from multiple sources to build local dashboards or projections.28 To further facilitate information-sharing between different entities during the COVID-19 pandemic, the federal government revised certain provisions of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule to allow health care workers and first responders to more easily share critical health information.29
+5G networks are redefining sharing of healthcare data by enabling large sets of data to be shared through virtual health platforms in real time and transforming the ways we use health records, diagnostics, telemedicine and more.27 Data-sharing partnerships between public and private sector organisations have also transformed the landscape for COVID-19 situational awareness and research.
+For instance, Amazon Web Services recently made its data lake available to the public, allowing users to quickly access data from multiple sources to build local dashboards or projections.28 To further facilitate information-sharing between different entities during the COVID-19 pandemic, the federal government revised certain provisions of the Health Insurance Portability and Accountability Act (HIPAA) Privacy Rule to allow healthcare workers and first responders to more easily share critical health information.29

-These advancements and partnerships will undoubtedly change health and health care beyond COVID-19 and could have implications for substance use in the longer term.
+These advancements and partnerships will undoubtedly change health and healthcare beyond COVID-19 and could have implications for substance use in the longer term.
 Also playing a critical role, alongside the proliferation of new data sets and data-sharing mechanisms, is artificial intelligence (AI).
-Analysis of vast, population-level data sets by AI could enable providers, policymakers, and the public to better understand patterns for any kind of epidemic.
+Analysis of vast, population-level data sets by AI could enable providers, policymakers and the public to better understand patterns for any kind of epidemic.
 AI can help pinpoint the impact of new MOUD/MAT policies on public health or identify which specific types of social determinants of health or external barriers may be impacting a community’s access to care.
-In addition to using AI to analyze complex data sets, investments in AI for COVID-19 activities such as contact tracing30 could also be leveraged to improve population health data tracking for other health care needs—such as OUD—affecting large swathes of the population.
+In addition to using AI to analyse complex data sets, investments in AI for COVID-19 activities such as contact tracing30 could also be leveraged to improve population health data tracking for other healthcare needs—such as OUD—affecting large swathes of the population.

 Considerations for state health agencies and policymakers: